-The notes are new series of securities with no established trading market.
-We have been advised by the underwriters that they presently intend to make a market in the notes, although they are under no obligation to do so and may discontinue any market-making activities at any time without any notice.
+The notes are a new series of securities with no established trading market.
+We have been advised by the underwriters that they presently intend to make a market in the notes are the consummation of the notes offering, although they are under no obligation to do so and may discontinue any market-making activities at any time without any notice.
 No assurance can be given as to the liquidity of the trading market for the notes or that an active public market for the notes will develop.
 If an active public trading market for the notes does not develop, the market price and liquidity of the notes may be adversely affected.